andychen97/andychen97/README.md

 Hey everyone!
 I'm Andy!
 I am a Full-Stack Software Engineering student in Irvine, California.
 I love learning new coding concepts and I'm excited to build more dynamic web pages!
 <br> :deciduous_tree: Skilled in HTML5, CSS3, JavaScript(ES5/ES6), AJAX, and working with APIs
 <br> :deciduous_tree: recently finished working on an AJAX project that allows home chefs to search, view, and add their favorite recipes!
-<br> :seedling: Currently learning Node.js, express, and PostgreSQL.
+<br> :seedling: Currently learning Node.js, express, and PostgreSQL, and React.
-<br> :seedling: In the near future, I will be learning Webpack and React.
 <br> :seedling: currently working on a full-stack web application that allows foodies like myself to review restaurants!

 ## ⚡Technologies (but not limited to)